Exodromy: Aide-mémoire on étale homotopy types

 \subsection{Riemann Existence Theorem}

-In this subsection we recall the Artin--Mazur--Friedlander Riemann Existence Theorem (\Cref{thm:Riemannexistence}), which states that the profinite étale shape of a scheme of finite type over the complex numbers agrees with the homotopy type of its underlying analytic space, up to profinite completion.
+In this section we recall the Artin--Mazur--Friedlander Riemann Existence Theorem (\Cref{thm:Riemannexistence}); this states that the profinite étale shape of a scheme of finite type over the complex numbers agrees with the profinite completion of the homotopy type of its underlying analytic space.

-\begin{ntn} Write $ \CC $ for the field of complex numbers and $ \Schft_{/\CC} $ {SchC@$ \Schft_{/\CC} $} for category of schemes of finite type over $ \CC $ and finite type morphisms between them.
+\begin{ntn}[analytification] Write $ \CCup $ for the field of complex numbers and $ \SchftCC $ for category of schemes of finite type over $ \CCup $.
 We write

-for the \defn{analytification} functor, which carries a scheme $ X $ of finite type over $ \CC $ to $ X(\CC) $ equipped with the complex analytic topology. \end{ntn}
+for the \defn{analytification} functor: this carries a scheme $ X $ of finite type over $ \CCup $ to $ X(\CCup) $ equipped with the complex analytic topology.